 - Liquid Lecithin – will give a nice gloss to your chocolate.
 A bottle will last you practically forever, unless you are in the commercial strawberry-dipping business.

-Some other specialty items that you may want to keep in your fridge and/or pantry include:
+Other specialty items that you may want to keep in your fridge and/or pantry include:

 - Sugar-Free Pancake Syrup – There are several brands available, but look for one with 4 grams of carbohydrates or less per 1/4 cup serving.
 (Log Cabin Sugar Free is considerably higher carb than this.)
-Howard’s brand is one of the lowest in carbohydrates, but contains aspartame.
+Howard’s brand is one of the lowest in carbohydrates but contains aspartame.
 Atkins’ pancake syrup has purportedly 0 carbohydrates, but it is also very thin and runny.
 Vermont or Maple Grove Farms brand (they are the same syrup under different brand labels) has 4 grams of carbohydrates per 1/4 cup serving, relatively thick, and has a very good flavor.

 - Sugar-Free Ketchup – If you like ketchup on your burger, Walden Farms makes a nice Splenda-sweetened one.
 There are other sugar-free ketchups out there, including one under the Atkins label.